nothingspecialforu/EvtPsstBlog/README.md

 So we need to clone all process handles with *SYNCHRONIZE* Access and check which of them is from the EventLog Process.

-For the Handle Evelation from the *SYNCHRONIZE* Handle to a Handle with *PROCESS_QUERY_INFORMATION | PROCESS_DUP_HANDLE* rights we need exactly the token of the EventLog Process.
+For the Handle Evelation from the *SYNCHRONIZE* Handle to a Handle with *PROCESS_QUERY_INFORMATION AND PROCESS_DUP_HANDLE* rights we need exactly the token of the EventLog Process.

 But how can we get the access token of the EventLog Process without opening the EventLog Process itself with an *OpenProcess* call?